Skip to content

 8

-0.000 0.000 0.000 30
+0.000 0.000 0.000 30 Γ

-0.500 0.500 1.000 30
+0.500 0.000 0.500 30 X

-0.500 0.500 0.500 30
+0.500 0.500 0.500 30 L

-0.250 0.500 0.750 30
+0.250 0.500 0.750 30 W

 1. calculation = 'bands' specifies that we are calculating the band structure.

 2. nbnd = 8 specifies that we want to calculate 8 bands.
 4 more bands than the default value of 4.
+We add these bands so that we can calculate the band gap later.

 Task 3.2 - NSCF Calculation

 Run the input file 🔗02_C_diamond_nscf.in to get the eigenvalues of each band at each k-point.
-Note that the total charge density is fixed in this step.

 Step 3 - Extracting Band Energies